 The primary school dropout rate for millions of children continues to be a major concern in low- and middle-income nations.
 Sub-Saharan Africa has the highest dropout rate, at 42%, whereas the dropout rate in South and West Asia remains high, at 33% [11].
 The evidence that there are an estimated 20.6 million lower secondary out-of-school children and 11.3 million elementary school age out-of-school kids in South Asia is supported by data gathered by UNDP [12].

 An investigation turned to households with better learning environments are associated with higher child outcomes.
 Children who have supportive parents perform better academically and behaviorally [13].
 Economic status, inter-related social, school and cultural factors are found to be the root causes of dropout [14].
 The income and educational levels of parents have a detrimental effect on dropout rates [15].
 Factors such as gender, religion, ethnicity, housework, wage labor, disability, low self-esteem among students, poverty, and a profanity in of education among students are recognized as major causes of school dropout with additional correlates such as late entry, grade repetition, mediocre educational objectives and a 9 percentage point rise in the likelihood of dropout linked to the loss of the family head's job [16-19].There is a significant relation between corporal punishment and school dropout rates that shows dropping out of school not only contributes to a cycle of violent victimization but also to long-term unemployment, poverty, poor health outcomes, continued reliance on public assistance, political and social apathy, and (juvenile) crime.
-However, the economic impact is significant on a worldwide scale; according to estimates, every school dropout costs the US economy at least $250,000 in lifetime due to less tax payments, a greater dependency on Medicaid, a higher likelihood of criminal activity, poorer health, and decreased productivity.
-[20-27]
+However, the economic impact is significant on a worldwide scale; according to estimates, every school dropout costs the US economy at least $250,000 in lifetime due to less tax payments, a greater dependency on Medicaid, a higher likelihood of criminal activity, poorer health, and decreased productivity [20-27].

 In Bangladesh, the Primary Cycle Dropout Rate is 14.15 per cent during 2021 [28].
 Also, evidence suggests that the proportion of rich children who complete school is 22 percentage points greater than that of poor children [29].
 Households in the richer and richest wealth groups have lower school dropout rates, whereas children living in a bigger family or having siblings have higher school dropout rates [30].
 The risk that a daughter will drop out of school rises as fathers participate more in home decision-making [31].
 Age, gender, and financial constraints are three of Bangladesh's top five predictors of dropout.
 Dropout continues to be strongly correlated with parental disengagement from their children's academics and absences from school [32].
 Being from low-income families, the students (41%) had to take care of their homes, which included helping parents with household tasks (cooking or agricultural work) or raising a sibling or younger child [33].
 However, a further study explores the factors contributing to school dropout in Bangladesh include persistent poverty, parental unwillingness, financial difficulties, biased social practices, poor school infrastructure, lack of quality education, geographic isolation, unequal access to education, and security issues for girls [34].
 There is no existing study that has used Multiple Indicator Cluster Surveys to examine the association between primary school dropout and home learning environment in Bangladesh.
-Thus, this paper uses MICS indicators to discover how the home learning environment influences primary school dropouts in Bangladesh.
+Thus, this paper uses MICS indicators to discover how the home learning environment influences primary school dropout status in Bangladesh.

 Methods: